teimilola/teimilola.github.io/_posts/2022-11-09-MLSYS-conference-notes.md

 ### Privacy-Preserving ML
 #### Improving efficiency of Federated Learning (FL)
 - Achieving synchronous and asynchronous FL at scale [paper](https://proceedings.mlsys.org/paper/2022/file/f340f1b1f65b6df5b5e3f94d95b11daf-Paper.pdf)
-  - Async FL is faster and more efficient than sync FL ○ Workswithdifferentialprivacy
+  - Async FL is faster and more efficient than sync FL
+   - Works with differential privacy
 - A more efficient and less complex algorithm for preserving privacy of users in Mobile FL when recomputing for dropped users. [slides](https://mlsys.org/media/mlsys-2022/Slides/2156.pdf)